Manolo Gabbiadini

-Manolo Gabbiadini (/it/; born 26 November 1991) is an Italian professional footballer who plays as a striker for UAE Pro League club Al-Nasr and the Italy national team.
+Manolo Gabbiadini (/it/; born 26 November 1991) is an Italian professional footballer who plays as a forward.

 Gabbiadini began his professional career with Atalanta, where he made his Serie A debut in 2010.
 After a one-year stint at Cittadella between 2010 and 2011, he returned to Atalanta, before moving to Bologna in 2012.
 The following year, Gabbiadini joined Sampdoria, where he scored a personal best of ten goals in the Italian top flight.
 In 2015, he was sold to Napoli, before moving to Southampton during the 2017 January transfer window.
 Gabbiadini returned to Sampdoria in 2019.

 Having represented Italy internationally at under-20 and under-21 levels, Gabbiadini made his senior debut in 2012.

 Club career

 Atalanta

 Born in the province of Bergamo, he grew up in the youth teams of Bolgare and then Atalanta, who loaned him to Palazzolo and Montichiari, before returning to Bergamo.
 He made his Serie A debut for the club on 14 March 2010 in a league match against Parma, coming on as a 79th-minute substitute for Simone Tiribocchi.
 Following his debut, Gabbiadini made one further appearance for the club during the 2009–10 Serie A campaign.